odra/tb/README.md

 tb exec [--build] [--keepme] BOX_NAME COMMAND [ARGS...]
 ```

-* `--build`: optional flag argument that indicates a new image should be build for that box
+* `--skip-build`: optional flag argument that indicates that the container image should not be built
-* `--keepme`: optional flag argument to keep the box container alive after the command execution
+* `--keep`: optional flag argument to keep the box container alive after the command execution
 * `BOX_NAME`: the box name to run
 * `COMMAND` the command to run
 * `ARGS`: optional COMMAND arguments